m-language/m/docs/tutorial/definitions.rst

 ***********

 While it is possible to introduce local variables with functions, something more powerful is needed to abstract larger programs.
-M's definitions have compositional semantics which allow them to to easily be extended.
+M's definitions have simple compositional semantics which allow them to to easily be extended.

 Definition expressions are of the form ``(def <name> <value>)``, where name is